pankunull/ppaste/README.md

 ```

-To display the history of all the links that are still alive:
+To display the history of the links that are still alive:

 ```
 ./ppaste.sh --history alive